LiorBanai/Notification-Popup-Window/README.md

 - Sptionally display a close button
 - Optionally display a button which opens a context menu
 - Supports right to left languages like Persian,Arabic and Hebrew.
-- Supports multiple popups at the same time.
+- (new) Supports multiple popups at the same time.
-- Supports Not showing popup when other program is running in full screen mode
+- (new) Supports Not showing popup when other program is running in full screen mode
+- (new) Add sound notification.
 ![Screenshot](Screenshots/example2.png)

 ### How to use it